NitroWeapon/LobbySystem/README.md

 # LobbySystem
-LobbySystem alles einstellbar / A LobbySystem with all Configs --- by iTzFreeHD
+LobbySystem alles einstellbar / A fully configurable Lobby System by iTzFreeHD
 ## Terms and Conditions:
 - This plugin is free to use, you are not allowed to sell it or get any payment for it.
 - You are not allowed to claim this plugin or any parts of it as yours